 At Suffolks, we know how important it is that our children become digitally responsible in a world where technology is ever-changing.
 Throughout the school year, we teach a structured sequence of lessons which ensure all skills in the National Curriculum are met at the end of KS1 and KS2.
-In the Spring term, we have a computing focus with a final project at the end of the term which allows children to apply their learning meaningfully.
+During the first few weeks of each academic year, we ensure all children are taught the importance of online safety and digital citizenship.

 By the time children leave us in Year 6, we want to ensure that they can apply the fundamental principles and concepts of computer science, be analytical and problem solve.
 We want to enable children to become responsible, competent, confident and creative users of Information Technology.